outdreamer/build-a-cure-1/docs/objects/prediction.md

     - so that you can use the map in reverse, using probability distributions of inputs to identify which algorithm to use, etc

+    - predictions can be generated from radiating layer graphs

+      - whats after time-based change assessment? interface, variance/potential, default-based change assessment

+      - whats after system derivation & management? predicting systems from a boundary, the core input (boundary/limit management) - the goal is filter management, as filters can generate other objects

+      - whats after humiliation/criticism & problem avoidance markets? achievement, solution automation, and solution-sharing markets

+      - whats after dependence market (value in exploiting people's positions)?

+        - an independence market (value in setting others free of their positions)

+      - whats after a love/emotion-based society?

+        - a problem-solving society based on potential, independence, and understanding, where everyone can self-motivate

+      - whats after an information market (value in certainty)?

+        - a potential market

+          - value in managing/arranging/creating uncertainty, manipulating/protecting time/change/potential, ensuring time/change enables information that benefits people

+      - whats after a chaotic society with voluntary organization that allows corruption to gather & hide to advance other governments (feelings)?

+        - a society organized by intelligence (as a proxy for potential), with alternatives to:

+      - use stressors to create intelligence
+      - generate intelligence using system/interface analysis
+      - teach/share intelligence
+      - find intelligence in a data source like the internet
+      - install intelligence (learning models/maps, regression tools, logic tools like decision trees, prediction tools like a simulation/imagination engine)

 ### Invention Prediction